History and Background of SEAMEO SEN

-Located in Malaysia, SEAMEO Regional Centre for Special Education (SEAMEO SEN) is a regional centre that specializes in education to support the needs of children with different disabilities, gifted and talented children in South East Asia (SEA) region.
+Located in Malaysia, SEAMEO Regional Centre for Special Educational Needs (SEAMEO SEN) is a regional centre that specializes in education to support the needs of children with different disabilities, gifted and talented children in South East Asia (SEA) region.

 Functions of SEAMEO SEN

 - Enhance the capacity of teachers, education personnel, education officers and specialist in Special Education through short term courses while recognizing the diversities in culture, needs and expectations

 - Strengthen research, training and management activities through staff development, institutional partnership, technical assistance and mutual consultation

 - Organize seminars, conferences, workshops and technical meetings on best practices and current topics for better understandings in special education